ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - MV_DDR_PATH

         This parameter is required for ``mrvl_flash`` and ``mrvl_uart`` targets.

-        For A7K/8K/CN913x, use this parameter to point to mv_ddr driver sources to allow BLE build.
-For A37x0, it is used for ddr_tool build.
+        For A7K/8K/CN913x it is used for BLE build and for Armada37x0 it used for ddr_tool build.

-        Usage example: MV_DDR_PATH=path/to/mv_ddr

-        For the mv_ddr source location, check the section "Tools and external components installation"

-        If MV_DDR_PATH source code is a git snapshot then provide path to the full git repository (including .git subdir) because mv_ddr build process calls git commands.
+        Specify path to the full checkout of Marvell mv-ddr-marvell git repository.
+Checkout must contain also .git subdirectory because mv-ddr build process calls git commands.

+        Do not remove any parts of git checkout becuase build process and other applications need them for correct building and version determination.

 - CP_NUM